marisolpalmero/entitlement-inventory/draft-mcd-ivy-entitlement-inventory.md

 As network technology evolves toward modular, software-defined, and virtualized architectures, managing the rights to activate specific functions becomes increasingly complex.
 These rights granted via entitlements or licenses must be tracked, aggregated, and matched to assets to ensure that services can be delivered using available capabilities.
 This complexity calls for structured, machine-readable models that represent which capabilities are available, permitted, and in use.

 To address this, the model relies on two core concepts: capability and entitlement.
-A capability represents what a system or component can do; an entitlement grants permission to use one or more of those capabilities, possibly under constraints such as time, scope, or usage limits.
+A capability represents what a system or component may do; an entitlement grants permission to use one or more of those capabilities, possibly under constraints such as time, scope, or usage limits.
 Being able to represent and exchange this information across systems helps automate entitlement administration and simplify operational decisions.

-This draft provides a foundational YANG structure for representing these relationships in a standard, vendor neutral way, complementing the network inventory module.
+This draft provides a foundational YANG structure for representing these relationships as standards, complementing the network inventory module.

 ## Scope of the Entitlement Model